Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

-\paragraph{Answering Queries} Since we only store implicit solutions, it remains to show how to answer the corresponding queries.
+Since we only store implicit solutions, it remains to show how to answer the corresponding queries.
 In order to determine the relevant parameters of a particular item, we assume that all items are stored in one balanced binary search tree that allows us to access one item in time~$\OO(\log n)$ by \cref{lem:data-structure}.
 We additionally assume that this balanced binary search tree also stores the value class of an item.
 We use again the round parameter~$t(j)$ and the corresponding knapsack~$k(j)$ to cache given answers in order to stay consistent between two updates.
 If~$j$ was \textsc{not selected} in round~$t(j)$, we represent this by~$k(j) = 0$.
-We assume that these two parameters are stored in the same binary search tree that also stores the items and, thus, can be accessed in time~$\OO(1)$.
+We assume that these two parameters are stored in the same binary search tree that also stores the items and, thus, can be accessed in time~$\OO(\log n)$.

 We now design an algorithm for non-cached items.
-The high-level idea is identical to the algorithm developed in \cref{sec:mik}.
-As the knapsacks have different capacities in this section, the size class of an item depends on the particular knapsack group, i.e., an item can be big with respect to one knapsack and small with respect to another.
-Thus, the distinction between small and big items is not possible anymore and needs to be handled carefully. \cref{tab:mmdk:query} gives an overview over the parameters and counters used to answer queries between two updates.
+The high-level idea is similar to the algorithm developed in \cref{sec:mik-and-mmdk} for identical knapsacks.
+As the knapsacks have different capacities in this section, the relative size of an item depends on the particular knapsack group: An item can be big with respect to one knapsack and small with respect to another.
+Thus, the distinction between small and big items does not hold for all knapsacks simultaneously anymore and needs to be handled carefully.
+More precisely, upon query of an item~$j$ of type~$t$, we start by determining the group~$\gamma_t$ in which the next item of type~$t$ is packed.
+The pointers and counters we use correspond mostly to the ones in \cref{sec:mik-and-mmdk} except that we additionally have a dependency on the particular group~$g$ for each parameter.
+Additionally, we use~$R^{(\eps)}_g$,~$R^{(y)}_g$ and~$R^{(z)}_g$ to refer to knapsacks given by resource augmentation for group~$g$.

+If~$t$ is small with respect to~$\gamma_t$, then~$j$ is packed by \textsc{Next Fit} either as regular or as cut item.
+We use the two pointers~$\kappa_g^r$ for packing small items regularly in group~$g$ and~$\kappa_g^c$ for packing cut items.
+If there are at most~$\frac1\eps -1$ knapsacks in group~$g$, then~$\kappa_g^c$ points to the knapsack~$R^{(\eps)}_g$ given by resource augmentation.
+Otherwise, the configuration ILP left the smallest~$\lceil \eps m_g \rceil$ knapsacks in group~$g$ empty for packing cut small items.
+Further, we use~$R^{(z)}_{g,t}$ to refer to the knapsack given by resource augmentation that is used for packing one item of type~$t$ if the variable~$z_{g,t}$ was subjected to rounding.
+Since we may only pack as many items of type~$t$ in group~$g$ as indicated by the implicit solution, the counter~$\eta_t^S$ determines how many items of type~$t$ can still be packed in group~$\gamma_t$ if~$t$ is small with respect to~$\gamma_t$.